Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/244a4a91-bc0c-47c5-ae84-6a5d20cbfcfc" />

-To understand what the script does, review the code:
+To understand what the script does, I review the code:
 <ol>
       <li>The table that will be written to by the script is defined in the table variable on line 11. </li>
       <li>The with statement that begins on line 12 calls batch_writer(), which opens the connection to the database. </li>
       <li>Then, the code loops through each record and inserts the new data into the FoodProducts table:</li>
 </ol>

       table = DDB.Table('FoodProducts')
-with table.batch_writer(overwrite_by_pkeys=['product_name']) as batch: for food in food_list:
+      with table.batch_writer(overwrite_by_pkeys=['product_name']) as batch:
+         for food in food_list:
              price_in_cents = food['price_in_cents']
              product_name = food['product_name']

-In the AWS Cloud9 terminal, run the file: python3 test_batch_put.py
+In the AWS Cloud9 terminal, run the file:

+      python3 test_batch_put.py

-After the script completes, the terminal should show the following output:
+After the script completes, the terminal show the following output:

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/70761fdc-7f68-4de7-b79f-e7f80c70c2a1" />

-What is the price_in_cents value that you expect to find for apple_pie?
-Validate your theory by checking the data in the console.
+What is the price_in_cents value that I expect to find for apple_pie?
+Validate my theory by checking the data in the console.
 In the DynamoDB Item explorer, select the FoodProducts table, and run the scan again.

 <img width="706" alt="image" src="https://github.com/user-attachments/assets/be8c08cd-e3e7-4d86-9340-3d00ea2d4af2" />

 Instead of keeping the first value of price_in_cents, for apple_pie, the most recent value in the data file was applied.
 Why did this behavior happen?
-With single-item PUT requests (put_item), you can avoid overwriting duplicate records by including a condition.
-However, with batch inserts, you have two options for handling duplicate keys.
-You can either allow the overwrite, or you can cause the entire batch process to fail.
+With single-item PUT requests (put_item), I can avoid overwriting duplicate records by including a condition.
+However, with batch inserts, I have two options for handling duplicate keys.
+I can either allow the overwrite, or I can cause the entire batch process to fail.

-Review the test_batch_put.py script again.
+I review the test_batch_put.py script again.
 Focus on line 12.
 The overwrite_by_pkeys=['product_name'] parameter is included in the batch_writer method.
 This parameter tells DynamoDB to use last write wins if the key already exists.
 Last write wins is why the price_in_cents attribute was updated for apple pie.
-However, you know that the café doesn't want the database to add incorrect values.
+However, I know that the café doesn't want the database to add incorrect values.
 For this dataset, it's better for the load to fail when duplicate product_name values are found instead of allowing the update to add incorrect values.

-you must change the script so that it fails when duplicates are included in the batch.
-You can then review and clean up the data.
-To implement this feature, you remove the overwrite_by_pkeys parameter from the batch_writer method.
-To prepare for the production data load, go to the browser tab with the DynamoDB console, and delete all records from the table as you did in the previous steps.
+I must change the script so that it fails when duplicates are included in the batch.
+I can then review and clean up the data.
+To implement this feature, I will remove the overwrite_by_pkeys parameter from the batch_writer method.
+To prepare for the production data load, go to the browser tab with the DynamoDB console, and delete all records from the table as I did in the previous steps.

-You can fix the overwrite behavior by updating the test_batch_put.py script and preparing to load the production data.
+I can fix the overwrite behavior by updating the test_batch_put.py script and preparing to load the production data.
 <ol>
       <li>In the AWS Cloud9 IDE, open python_3 > test_batch_put.py.</li>
       <li>Update line 12 by changing <with table.batch_writer(overwrite_by_pkeys=['product_name']) as batch> to the following and saving the file:</li>